Spreads/Spreads.BLAS/README.md

 This library contains CBLAS and LAPACKE API bindings to OpenBLAS and MKL and OpenBLAS binaries for Windows, Linux and MacOS included in it's [NuGet package](https://www.nuget.org/packages/Spreads.BLAS).

-[OpenBLAS](https://github.com/xianyi/OpenBLAS) (OB) binaries have reasonable size and included in this library's NuGet package for Windows, Linux and MacOS.
+[OpenBLAS](https://github.com/xianyi/OpenBLAS) (OB) binaries have reasonable size and are included in this library's NuGet package for Windows, Linux and MacOS.
 OB has performance very close to MKL, especially for large matrices.
 It is a good default, because more often the main question is whether to use an optimized library or use a managed one.
 The existing .NET libraries are just too slow and it makes no sense to avoid small OB dependency as default.